MicrosoftDocs/memdocs/memdocs/intune/fundamentals/remote-help-windows.md

 - The Sharer's device must be signed-in on an Intune enrolled device while the helper's device enrollment is optional

+For the remote launch feature:

 - Intune management extension is required for the remote launch feature and that is supported on Windows 10 and 11.
 Specifically for Windows 10 the OS builds need to be greater than or equal to version 19042 and have KB5018410 patch installed.
 The OS version should be greater than or equal to 10.0.19042.2075 or 10.0.19043.2075 or 10.0.19044.2075.
 For more information on the Intune management extension, see [Intune management extension](../apps/intune-management-extension.md)

-For the remote launch feature, the following OS builds are supported:

 - Win 11: [July 25, 2023—KB5028245 (OS Build 22000.2245) Preview - Microsoft Support](https://support.microsoft.com/en-us/topic/july-25-2023-kb5028245-os-build-22000-2245-preview-bbe6f09f-6cec-4777-a548-d237f5d849d2)